IoannisPapadakis/rrrandom/README.md

 ### is the new treatment really better?

-The result suggest so.
+The result suggests so.
 The average recovery time of patients with new treatment is lower than the control group: 31.7 - 23.0 = 8.7.
 But is it significant?
 Or is it just a random pattern?

 <img src="https://github.com/rolkra/rrrandom/blob/master/surgery_result.png" alt="example interactive exploration" width="600">

-We could run some classic statistical testing like a t-test.
-But an alternative approach is to see what happens if we randomize again (which patient gets which treatment) Is the difference of 8.7 likly?
+We could use some classic statistical tests like a t-test.
+But an alternative approach is to see what happens if we randomize again (which patient gets which treatment).
+Is the difference of 8.7 likely?

 ### randomize, repeat, reject